Skip to content

 Europa surface subsurface ocean

 This artist’s rendition shows observed surface features on Europa mapped onto the theoretical subsurface structure of Jupiter’s second Galilean satellite.
-Numerous features that show evidence for plate tectonics are visible on the surface, although they’re ice plates, not rock plates on Europa.
+Numerous features that show evidence for plate tectonics are visible on the surface, although they’re ice plates, not rock plates, on Europa.
+The entire icy crust is now thought to migrate, further suggesting a subsurface ocean.

 Credit: K.P.
 Hand et al., Europa Clipper/NASA, 2017